stancl/tenancy-docs/source/docs/v3/optional-features.md

 ---
-title: Feature classes
+title: Optional features
 extends: _layouts.documentation
 section: content
 ---

-# Feature classes
+# Optional features

 "Features" are classes that provide additional functionality that's not needed for the core tenancy logic.
 Out of the box, the package comes with these Features: